What is Coverage B: Other Structures in Home Insurance

 Note: Trees are NOT considered in Coverage B

 If you don't have any of these on your property, then you probably won't be in need of too much Coverage B on your homeowners insurance.
 In most states, the default Coverage B limit is set to 10% of your Coverage A: Dwelling limit.
-If you have any large structures above or have multiple from the list above, it is best to let your insurance agent know you need additional Coverage B on your policy.
+If you have any large structures from the list above or have multiple detached structures, it is best to let your insurance agent know you need additional Coverage B on your policy.
 That way you won't be underinsured when disaster strikes.

 At your service,